-- Limit the construction footprint and retain indigenous vegetation wherever possible, limit access to the remainder of area, avoid breeding season (summer), laydown areas must be placed only on disturbed zones, construct in shortest timeframe possible, and control noise to minimum. - Limit ongoing human activity to the minimum required for ongoing operation, control noise to minimum, rehabilitate with indigenous vegetation, and limit roadways and vehicle speeds.
+- Suitable bird repelling structures and bird diverters must be considered to avoid collision of birds with the PV facility - Limit construction footprint and retain indigenous vegetation wherever possible, limit access to the remainder of area, avoid breeding season (summer), lay-down areas only to be placed in zones that have been disturbed, construct in shortest timeframe possible, control noise to minimum. - Limit ongoing human activity to the minimum required for ongoing operation, control noise to minimum, rehabilitate with indigenous vegetation, limit roadways and vehicle speeds. - Require walk-through after power line pole positions are determined to demarcate sections requiring bird deterrents/flappers, install flappers on all required sections of power lines (as directed by avifaunal specialist) on or directly adjacent to site, quarterly fatality monitoring. - Panels to be flat at night, preferably low sheen/matt surfaces, quarterly fatality monitoring. - Pole designs to discourage bird perching and to be signed off by avifaunal specialist, quarterly fatality monitoring.